-- On the permission set overview page click System Permissions.
-If you closed it by mistake, in Setup go to Users—>Permission Sets, and click View Analytics App to reopen it.
+- On the permission set overview page look for the System section.
+Under that, click System Permissions.
+If you closed the permission set overview page, go to Setup, click Users—>Permission Sets, and click View Analytics App to reopen it.

-- Since we’re creating a permission set called View Analytics App just for Laura (and users like her), select the checkboxes for the permissions that enable that level of access: Access Sales Cloud Analytics Templates and Apps and Use Analytics Templated Apps.
+- Since we’re creating a permission set called View Analytics App just for Laura (and users like her who just need to view apps), select the check box for the permission that enables that level of access: Use Analytics Templated Apps.

 - Click Save.

 Wow—you’ve successfully created a permission set that lets Laura view the Sales Analytics app.
 Only one last task to wrap everything up.

 - Click the permission set you just created, View Analytics App.